ai4er-cdt/WildfireDistribution/README.md

 To narrow the geospatial bounds of the project, a study area was defined which encompassed the north of Ukraine and the south of Belarus, the rough region being known by the name Polesia.

 ![Polesia Study Area](report/figures/study_area_illustration.png?raw=true "Polesia in relation to Europe as a whole.")
-<font size="1">Figure 1: Polesia's bounds in relation to the rest of Europe.
-The magnification provides clearer bounds of both Polesia and the Project Area in relation to Belarus and it's neighbour Ukraine.
-The map used is provided by OpenStreetMaps under an ODbL [OSM, 2022] whilst the plotting itself was done by QGIS which is publicly available under the GNU GPL [QGIS, 2022].</font>
+Figure 1: Polesia's bounds in relation to the rest of Europe.
+The magnification provides clearer bounds of both the Polesia project area and the land cover training sub-region in relation to the two countries of Belarus and Ukraine.
+The map used is provided by OpenStreetMaps under an [ODbL](https://opendatacommons.org/licenses/odbl/) [OSM, 2022] whilst the plotting itself was done by QGIS which is publicly available under the [GNU GPL](https://www.gnu.org/licenses/gpl-3.0.en.html) [QGIS, 2022].

+## 3.0 - Data
+### 3.1 - Target Dataset
+As directed by partners of this project, the target dataset used was the ['Fire_cci Burned Area dataset'](https://geogra.uah.es/fire_cci/firecci51.php) as generated and served by the ESA.
+This dataset was originally derived from spectral band data from [MODIS](https://lpdaac.usgs.gov/products/mod09gqv006/) alongside thermal data from [MODIS active fire products](https://modis-fire.umd.edu/index.html).
+As a target dataset, the burned/unburned classification of pixels within the study area provided a necessary ground truth with which to iteratively improve the neural networks performance when processing the predictor datasets.

+### 3.2 - Predictor Datasets
+3.2.1 - Landcover

+Based on previous work commissioned by the BTO, an earth engine based land cover classifier built by [Artio Earth Observation LLP](https://find-and-update.company-information.service.gov.uk/company/OC437578) was made available to this project via a public [github page](https://github.com/tpfd/Polesia-Landcover).
+This classifier was based on a random forest (RF) classification algorithm which had been pre-trained for a sub-region of Polesia (See Figure 1).
+By using this algorithm to generate a full landcover map of the entire project area (classifying every pixel into one of eight simple landcover types) a useful

+By classifying all the pixels in the project area into one of eight

+3.2.2 -

 - what is this project about?
 - where to find the data and how to access it
-- who is supporting this project (add their logos maybe)
 - adding a note on the license: CC-BY for reports, readme etc.

-## 3.0 - Requirements
+## 4.0 - Requirements
 - Python 3.9+

 ## Getting started/installation